Key takeaways

 Here is how students can effectively research colleges based on their SAT score shown below:

-- Compile a list of institutions that align with a student’s academic and career aspirations
+- Compile a list of institutions that align with a student’s personal college goals and career aspirations

 - Check out resources like CollegeVine to seek assistance in identifying schools that match the score range